Measurement of $\psi(2S)$ to $J/\psi$ cross-section ratio as function of multiplicity in $p$Pb collisions at$\sqrt{s_{NN}} = 8.16$ TeV: Event selection

-40\%.
+Offline selection criteria are subsequently applied to further discriminate against background.
+Global criteria on the events containing \jpsi and \psitwos candidates include restricting the number of PVs to exactly one to avoid multiple $\proton$Pb collisions occurring within the same beam interaction.
+Each muon-track candidate must satisfy $\pt >0.9$\gevc, $2<\eta<5$ and a probability of being reconstructed from spurious hits~\cite{DeCian:2255039} smaller than 40\%.
 Particle identification~(PID) information is also employed to enhance consistency with the muon hypothesis.
 Pairs of oppositely charged tracks are required to originate from a common vertex and combined to form \jpsi and \psitwos candidates.
 Dimuon candidates must have masses within $\pm 120\mevcc$ of the known \jpsi or \psitwos mass~\cite{PDG2024}, $0.3 <\pt<14.0\gevc$, and rapidity in the centre-of-mass frame of the collisions of $1.5 < y^* < 4.0$ ($-5.0 < y^* < -2.5$) for $p$Pb (Pb$p$) collisions.

 The pseudodecay time $t_z$, defined as

 is required to be $|t_z|<10\ps$ and its uncertainty to satisfy \mbox{$\sigma_{t_z}<0.3\ps$}.
 Furthermore, $X$ represents the $\jpsi$ or $\psitwos$ meson, $m_{X}$ its known mass, $z_{X}$ is the $z$ coordinate of its decay vertex and $z_{\rm PV}$ is the $z$-position of the associated PV.
 The pseudodecay time is used to distinguish between prompt and nonprompt production.
 Prompt mesons produced directly in the hard interaction typically have $t_z\sim0$, while nonprompt mesons from $b$-hadron decays exhibit broader $t_z$ distributions due to the $b$-hadron lifetime.